geryb-bg/gery-web/blog/Lightsaber/Lightsaber prototyping with the Nordic Thingy 52/article.md

 };
 ```

+The calculation above is directly from the Nordic repo, I did some reading  on what [quaternion rotation](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation) is, but I will not try to explain it.

 Now we can choose a different sample per movement and play them as the lightsaber moves around:

 ```js